Key takeaways

 Why should you consider dental insurance?

 Just as health insurance makes visits to the pediatrician more affordable, dental insurance for kids helps make dental care more affordable.
-And when cost isn’t a big issue, kids are more likely to go to the dentist: children with dental insurance are twice as likely to receive services as those without it.6 In fact, seventy-six percent of parents with coverage report taking their children to visit the dentist at least twice a year.7
+Dental insurance plans help families save money by covering preventative care, such as exams, cleanings, and X-rays.
+When cost isn’t a big issue, kids are often more likely to go to the dentist and receive services: Over 52% of children with dental insurance visit the dentist at least once per year, compared to only 20% without.6

 Important facts to know about dental insurance